neutron37/lemmy-instance/README.md

 To create an enironment called "prod".

 ```
-# Use dev.env as a tmplate.
+# Use dev.env as a template.
 cp dev.env prod.env

 # Update all relevant values in the new .env file